Waste Diversion

 Recycle and Compost & Be a Green Spider

-Take a quiz to test your recycling knowledge on our Be a Green Spider page.
+Take a quiz to test your recycling knowledge!

 When purchasing products and services, University offices are encouraged to consider third-party sustainability certifications—such as Green Seal, GreenGuard, Energy Star, and the Forest Stewardship Council—whenever possible.
 Contracts also have specifications for recycled content for custodial, office, and food service paper products; 80% of these products must contain 30% recycled content.